brandoz2255/Obsidian-Notes/One_folder/Diffie-Hellman Algorithim.md

 ### Diffie-Hellman Key Exchange

 The Diffie-Hellman key exchange is a cryptographic protocol designed to securely exchange keys between two parties.
-Solving the problem of key exchange in symmetric cryptography
+Solving the problem of key exchange in symmetric cryptography #fcard

 - based on the work of Ralph Merkle and was implemented by Whitfield Diffie and Martin Hellman.